Swalla: Music video

 On February 24, 2017, the official lyric video for "Swalla", directed by Alex Lockett, was uploaded to Derulo's YouTube channel.
 The music video premiered on March 17, 2017.
-As of June 2021, the music video has received over 1.6 billion views on YouTube.
+As of August 2025, the music video has received over 1.8 billion views on YouTube.

 Live performances

-Derulo and Ty Dolla $ign performed the song live on The Tonight Show Starring Jimmy Fallon on April 6, 2017.
-Derulo and Nicki Minaj performed the song at the Billboard Music Awards on May 21, 2017.
+Derulo and Ty$ performed the song live on The Tonight Show Starring Jimmy Fallon on April 6, 2017.
+Derulo and Minaj performed the song at the Billboard Music Awards on May 21, 2017.
 Derulo performed the song at the Opening Ceremony of Pakistan Super League 2018 on February 22, 2018.
 On April 12, 2018, Derulo performed the song live during a medley with "Tip Toe" and "Colors" at the German Echo Music Prize.

 Other appearance

 This song is featured in Blackpink's In Your Area World Tour as the group member Lisa's solo dance number in Asia, North America and Europe setlist.

-It is announced that this song will appear in Produce X 101 as one of the dance evaluation songs along with "Believer" by Imagine Dragons and "Finesse" by Bruno Mars and Cardi B.
+"Swalla" appeared as a dance evaluation song in Episode 6 of the South Korean idol survival show Produce X 101 as one of the dance evaluation songs alongside "Believer" by Imagine Dragons and "Finesse" by Bruno Mars and Cardi B.